Technical Articles:

 This photo also shows the Dow-Key antenna transfer switch, the RF shielding around the panel meter, and the bulkhead N connector transitions into the rear panel..

-Also visible here is the FET switch (the small green board at lower left), which connects 28v to the amplifier during transmit.
+Also visible here is the FET switch (the small green board at upper right), which connects 28v to the amplifier during transmit.